Visal70/sql_data_analytics/README.md

-# 💼 SQL Data Analytics Project: Job Market Insights (2023)
+# 💼 Data Jobs Market Insights Using SQL Queries

-Analyze job market trends using SQL on a dataset of 2023 job postings.
-This project focuses on uncovering insights about job titles, salaries, remote work, hiring companies, and in-demand skills.

----

 ## 📌 Project Description

-This project uses SQL to explore and analyze job market data from 2023.
-The dataset includes information about job titles, company names, locations, salaries, and required skills.
-Using SQL queries, we uncover patterns such as top-paying roles, in-demand skills, and remote vs onsite work trends.
+Analyze job market trends using SQL on a dataset of 2023 data job postings.
+This project focuses on uncovering insights about data job titles, salaries, remote work, hiring companies, and in-demand data skills.

 ---

 ## 🗃️ Dataset

-* **Source**: Kaggle (`jobs_2023.sqlite`)
+* **Source**:`jobs_2023.sqlite`
 * **Format Used**: Converted to MySQL `.sql`
 * **Tables**: